ONSdigital/generator-ons-javascript-template/generators/app/templates/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be covered by the _[Project's License](TO ADD)_.
+By contributing to this project, you agree that your contributions will be covered by the this project's [License](LICENSE).